kaodell/GeoXO/README.md

 - netCDF containing health impact assessments, counts of days with observations, alert days, area covered each day, and population-weighted PM

 #### Calc_national_ervs.py
-This script calculates a HIA of asthma emergency room visits (ERVs) for daily reductions in pm exposure for the ABI-Daytime and ABI-1pm datasets for the year 2020.
+This script calculates a HIA of asthma emergency room visits (ERVs) and mortality for daily reductions in pm exposure for the ABI-Daytime and ABI-1pm datasets for the year 2020.
+Asthma ERVs and mortality are run seprately.
 Run remotely.

 Inputs:
 - Gridded population output from prep_pop_data.py